JamesVal/RobotUI/README.md

 # RobotUI
-QT Project that will provide an interface to a remote device.
+QT Project that will provide an interface to a device I put together.